 It is items like these that are hard for many of us.
 I encourage you to pop over to this post on 10 questions to ask yourself when decluttering to see if answering them will help you decide what to do with some of these sentimental items.

-So, when you cleaned your office you put the extra printer in the attic because it still works but you don’t need 2 in your office.
+So, when you cleaned your office you put the extra printer in the attic because it still works but you don’t need two in your office.
 Once again, the attic is the worst place to store electronic equipment because of the extreme temperature changes from hot to cold.

 Once again, the heat and humidity are not doing any favors to your clothing.
-And, if items have been up there for 2 years, you aren’t wearing them and they need to go somewhere so that someone who really wants them can wear them.
+And, if items have been up there for two years, you aren’t wearing them and they need to go somewhere so that someone who really wants them can wear them.